-Marie Guyart was born in France, in Tours, probably rue des Tanneurs.
+Marie Guyart was born in Tours, France, probably on street des Tanneurs.
 Her parents, Florent Guyart and Jeanne Michelet, were master bakers and had seven children.
 It was a Catholic home where children were encouraged to get an education.
-During the first three decades of her life, she lived among the artisans and middle-class merchants of Tours, where she lived for forty years, from her birth until her departure for Canada, from 1599 to 1639.
+During the first three decades of her life, she lived in the world of the artisans and the middle-class merchants of Tours.
+She lived there for forty years, from her birth until her departure for Canada, from 1599 to 1639.

 Little is known about her education.
 She attended school.
-She admits to having received a “good education” which “gave her a good grounding in all things Christian and in good morals.
+She admits to having received a “good education” which “gave her a good foundation in all things Christian and in good morals.
 At the age of seven, she had her first mystical grace which led her to give herself to Christ.
-She then had a striking dream that she herself would recount much later (1653): “In my sleep, it seemed to me that I was in the courtyard of a country school, with one of my companions… When I looked up to heaven, I saw it open and Our Lord coming out of it, and he came to me through the air, and when I saw him, I cried out to my companion: ‘Ah, there is Our Lord!
+She then had a striking dream that she herself would recount much later (1653): “In my sleep, it seemed to me that I was in the courtyard of a country school, with one of my companions… Having raised my eyes to heaven, I saw it open and Our Lord… coming out of it and who, through the air, was coming to me who, seeing him, cried out to my companion: ‘Ah! there is Our Lord!
 He is coming to me! […] My heart felt all ablaze with his love.
 I began to stretch out my arms to embrace him.
-Then he, the most beautiful of all the children of men, with a face full of sweetness and an unspeakable attraction, embracing me and kissing me lovingly, said to me: “Do you want to be mine?”
+Then he, the most beautiful of all the children of men, with a face full of sweetness and an inexpressible attraction, embracing me and kissing me lovingly, said to me: “Do you want to be mine?”
 I answered him: “Yes” – Then, having heard my consent, we saw him ascending to heaven”.

 Around the age of 14, she was attracted to the cloistered life.
 She expressed her desire to enter the Benedictine nuns of Beaumont, a religious order established in the region.
 Her parents, who did not understand her aspiration to religious life, married her at 17 to the master silk worker Claude Martin.
 From their union Claude was born on April 1, 1619.
 Six months later, she was widowed at the age of 19 when the small factory went bankrupt.
 She found herself with assets to liquidate and debts on her hands, in addition to a child to raise.
 She decided to return to her father’s house.
 She was made to feel that a new marriage would solve her material problems.
 But the call of God and solitude was too strong.